 Substitutions of attendees can be made at any time by contacting email@example.com.

-This conference will take place at the O'Brien Centre for Science at University College Dublin, Ireland.
+This conference will take place at George Moore Auditorium (east entrance), O'Brien Centre for Science at University College Dublin, Ireland.

 O'Brien Centre for Science

 University College Dublin

 The carpark is located near O'Reilly Hall and will be open for our delegates free of charge.

 For directions on how to get to the university, please visit the University College Dublin’s website or download the Commuting Guide below:UCD Commuting Guide

 For advice on how to get to the O'Brien Centre for Science, please download the campus map below:

 Please visit the Visit Dublin website to view a guide of what's on around the time of the conference.